rouven0/nixos-config/README.md

 ## Currently configured machines (aka available hostnames)
 ### thinkpad
 A ThinkPad L15 that I use for almost everything that one needs a monitor to.
+### nuc
+Old Intel Nuc that I got from @LeBogoo.
+Running a few personal services.